Addresses

 labelstring

-A user-friendly name used to identify the purpose of the address (e.g., 'Primary Deposit Address').
+A user-friendly name to identify the address (e.g., 'Primary Deposit Address').

 Sample Response